Tiefflieger68/SBUS-Switch/README.md

 ## English:
 For now all documents are written in German.
 Google Translator for documents should work properly.
-I will support English requests as well
+I will support English requests as well.
 • Switch Module for RC Models with 8 switched outputs
 • optimized for OpenTX and EdgeTX Radios
 • connected by SBUS